Vice Chairman for Research, Department of Surgery, North Shore University Hospital

 In 2002, Dr. Wang became professor of surgery at Albert Einstein College of Medicine and chief of the division of surgical research at North Shore University Hospital and Long Island Jewish Medical Center.
 Dr. Wang is a member of various societies, including American Physiological Society, Shock Society, Society of Critical Care Medicine, Surgical Infection Society, Society for Leukocyte Biology, Association for Academic Surgery, American Heart Association, American Association for the Advancement of Science and NY Academy of Science.

 In 1995, Dr. Wang received the NIH FIRST Award and has continually been funded by the NIH.
-The Laboratory of Surgical Research was originated in 2002 in the Department of Surgery.
-Since then, the lab has grown extensively and currently has about 20 team members ranging from associate investigator/professor to PhD students.
+The Laboratory of Surgical Research was originated in 2002 at the Department of Surgery, North Shore University Hospital and Long Island Jewish Medical Center.
+Since then, the lab has grown extensively and currently has more than 20 team members ranging from associate investigator/professor to PhD students.

-Sepsis often occurs in many critical illnesses.
-Despite advances in the management of sepsis, a large number of patients die of the ensuing septic shock and multiple organ failure.
-Similarly, a large number of such patients die of circulatory collapse due to blood loss with progressive cell and organ damage.
+Sepsis often occurs in many critical illnesses and defined as a systemic inflammatory response associated with a proven or suspected infection.
+Despite advances in the management of sepsis, a large number of patients die of the ensuing septic shock and multiple organ failure as well as circulatory collapse due to blood loss with progressive cell and organ damage.
 Dr. Wang’s long-term goal is to develop better therapies to prevent progression of these processes.
-Currently, he is focusing on a number of potential drug candidates and is in the preclinical stage to develop them as therapies for sepsis and other organ injuries, which include hemorrhagic shock, ischemia and reperfusion injury, radiation injury and focal cerebral ischemia (stroke).
+Currently, several potential drug candidates are already at the preclinical stage to further develop them as therapeutic agents for treating sepsis and other organ injuries including hemorrhagic shock, ischemia and reperfusion injury, radiation injury and focal cerebral ischemia (stroke).